Parking permits

 You must make sure that the time disc is set to the time that you left the vehicle.

-A full zone will be in place all day for example 9am to 8pm.
 Light touch zones will have a 1 hour restriction twice a day, for example from 9am to 10am and 2pm to 3pm.
-During these times only permit holders can park in these bays.
+As long as you display a valid Blue Badge, you can park for free in these zones at any time.

 Car parks in Brighton & Hove have different policies on disabled parking.